New information is coming in every day about the COVID-19 vaccine. We know you have a lot of questions. Here is what we know right now.

 Q. Is the COVID-19 vaccine recommended for women who are pregnant or breastfeeding?

 A. Experts believe that the vaccine is unlikely to pose a risk to pregnant or breastfeeding women or their babies.
-Getting vaccinated is a personal choice and we recommend that you discuss the risks and benefits with your healthcare provider.
+We encourage you to talk to your personal healthcare provider to determine if you are a good candidate for the COVID-19 vaccine.

 Q. Is the COVID-19 vaccine recommended for children?